 Boston College Football Defensive Back Enters Transfer Portal

-Boston College Eagles football defensive back Cole Batson has entered the transfer portal.
+Boston College football defensive back Kahlil Ali has announced his decision to enter into the transfer portal.

-The redshirt junior shared his decision in an announcement post that has since been deleted.
+The redshirt freshman made the announcement via social media on Thursday morning.

-The San Clemente, Calif., native has spent three seasons with the Eagles program and has appeared in 23 games and tallied 60 total tackles (39 solo and 21 assisted), two tackles for loss, five passes defended, one forced fumble, and one interception.
+“First, I want to thank God for guiding me through this journey and blessing me with the opportunities I’ve had,” said Ali in his announcement post.
+“I’m also incredibly grateful for my family, their love, support and encouragement has kept me grounded every step of the way.
+A huge thank you to the coaching staff, trainers, strength coaches, and my teammates for helping me thrive both on and off the field.”

 More Football News From Boston College Eagles On SI: